-(CN) – The world’s smallest and most endangered porpoise, often caught in gillnets by commercial fisherman, was given another chance at survival Thursday after a court ordered the Trump administration to ban seafood from countries where the net is still used.
+(CN) – The world’s smallest and most endangered porpoise, often caught in gillnets by commercial fisherman, was given another chance at survival Thursday after a New York court ordered the Trump administration to ban seafood from countries where the net is still used.

 In March, the Natural Resources Defense Council, the Center for Biological Diversity and the Animal Welfare Institute filed a joint lawsuit against the Department of Commerce, the National Marine Fisheries Service, the Department of the Treasury and the Department of Homeland Security, claiming the agencies’ mutual failure to ban the import of commercial fish caught with gillnets, was exacerbating the vaquita’s voyage to extinction.

-In a statement Thursday, Giulia Good Stefani, a staff attorney for the Natural Resources Defense Council, described Katzman’s order reinforcing the ban on gillnet-caught seafood from Mexico’s Gulf of California as “the life line the vaquita desperately needs.”
+In a statement Thursday, Giulia Good Stefani, a staff attorney for the Natural Resources Defense Council, described Katzmann’s order reinforcing the ban on gillnet-caught seafood from Mexico’s Gulf of California as “the life line the vaquita desperately needs.”

 The vaquita is found only in Mexico’s Upper Gulf of California.
 Its range spans just 4,000-square kilometers which overlap areas where commercial fisheries trawl for other seafood like shrimp, curvina, chano and sierra.